team-project-org/sprinter-next/README.md

-# Turborepo kitchen sink starter
+# Turborepo next.js with express.js

 This is an official starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.